Jay06eng/decision-assistant-ai-tpm/README.md

 ---

 ## Why this exists
-In real organizations, AI initiatives fail less due to modeling and more due to:
+Organizations initiatives, including newer AI-driven ones; tend to fail less because of the technology and more because of how decisions, alignment, and execution are handled.
 - Poor intake quality
 - Misaligned stakeholders
 - Unclear risk ownership